TomTonic/swiss_map_set/README.md

 # Set3

 Set3 is a fast and pure set implmentation in and for Golang.
 I wrote it as an alternative to set implementations based on `map[type]struct{}`.
-Set3 is a faster and uses over 40% less memory than `map[type]struct{}`.
+Set3 is a little faster and uses 40% less memory than `map[type]struct{}`.
 As hash function, Set3 uses the built-in hash function of Golang via [dolthub/maphash](https://github.com/dolthub/maphash).

 The code is derived from [SwissMap](https://github.com/dolthub/swiss) and it is implementing the "Fast, Efficient, Cache-friendly Hash Table" found in [Abseil](https://abseil.io/blog/20180927-swisstables).
 For details on the algorithm see the [CppCon 2017 talk by Matt Kulukundis](https://www.youtube.com/watch?v=ncHmEUmJZf4).
 The dependency on x86 assembler for [SSE2/SSE3](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) instructions has been removed for portability and speed (yes, the code is faster without SSE).